Don’t know how to clear WordPress cache? Don’t worry! After reading this blog you will find how you can easily clear your cache on WordPress.

 WordPress site is built with PHP, which is a scripting language and all of your content in WordPress is saved within a database.
 So when you open a browser like a google chrome and you search for a website, you are going to load a PHP file, which goes through a scripting file, and within that file, it is going to access the database.
 This process usually takes more time than leading a plain text file or a really simple website that doesn’t have a database attached to it.
 So, caching takes all the output from PHP in the database which is going to be the output to HTML and CSS, and that’s what loads up in your browser.

 A cache is just a layer that stores the HTML output, so that the next time the user loads the site, it is a lot quicker.

 Why Clear WordPress Cache?

-Cache prevents both you and your visitors to see any changes and updates you have made.
-And when you clear the WordPress cache, you make sure that the most updated and recent version of your website is always live.
+Cache prevents both you and your visitors from seeing any changes and updates you have made.
+When you clear WordPress cache, you make sure that the most updated and recent version of your website is always live.

 How to Clear WordPress Cache?

-There are several methods to clear the WordPress cache.
-Below we have listed four different methods to guide you clear your WordPress cache.
+There are several methods to clear WordPress cache.
+Below we have listed four different methods to guide you to clear your WordPress cache.

 Method 1: Clear Your Web Browser Cache

 To clear cache from Google Chrome, go to the “Menu” icon and hover over “More tools” and then “Clear Browsing Data”.
 When you click on it, a popup window will be shown where you can select the content you want to remove from the cache.
 Select the data you want to remove and click on “Clear data”.